 Colorado Wildflowers and Waterfalls Photography Workshops

-Join us in the dramatic San Juan mountains in Colorado for the ultimate all-inclusive experience.
+Join us in the dramatic San Juan mountains in Colorado for the ultimate mountain experience.
 We will be photographing during peak wildflower season and showing you our favorite locations.
 This will also be an educational experience with three professional instructors who will show you how to photograph everything from grand landscapes to small scenes.
-All of this plus luxury lodging, meals, and transportation in Jeeps with experienced drivers.
+All of this plus transportation in Jeeps with experienced drivers.